gabrielspadon/academic-cv/content/post/get-started/index.md

 *The PhD student will receive full funding and will be enrolled in the Computer Science program at Dalhousie University in Halifax, Nova Scotia, Canada.* The recruitment, admission, and processes will follow policies of [Dalhousie University](www.dal.ca)’s [Faculty of Graduate Studies](www.dal.ca/faculty/gradstudies.html).

 The PhD student will have the opportunity to learn and work in a research-intensive environment.
 They will also have access to advanced training and be able to develop their professional network.
 The university encourages participation in academic career development programs.
-Additionally, the student may have opportunities to conduct research visits national and international collaborators, as well as participate in international conferences and workshops.
+Additionally, the student may have opportunities to conduct research visits national and international collaborators, as well as participate in conferences and workshops.

 ## Recomended Qualifications